 - In order to manage its exposure to the volatility in the electrical industry, the university has entered into contracts to fix a portion of its electrical cost.
-The three contracts (2020 two contracts) with expenditures totaling \$10,472 (2020 \$7,199) expire over the next two years. - Effective August 1, 2020, the university entered into an agreement with an external party for dining and catering services.
-The agreement has four years remaining with a total estimated cost of \$44,990 (2020 \$3,467). - The university entered into agreements with two external parties for information technology support.
-The first agreement, effective July 1, 2020 for infrastructure management services, has two months remaining with a cost of \$664 (2020 \$934, three months remaining).
-The second agreement, effective July 1, 2019 for application management services, has three months remaining with a cost of \$734 (2020 \$3,667).
-One external party will be used for infrastructure (renewal effective June 1, 2021) and application management services (new agreement is effective July 1, 2021). - Effective August 1, 2019, the university entered into an agreement with an external party for custodial services.
-The agreement has four months remaining with a cost of \$2,373 (2020 \$13,032).
-The agreement will be renewed effective August 1, 2021. - (b) The university is one of 64 members of CURIE, the Canadian Universities Reciprocal Insurance Exchange, a selfinsurance reciprocal established to share the insurable property, liability, and errors and omissions risks of member universities.
+The five contracts (2021 three contracts) with expenditures totaling \$22,319 (2021 \$10,472) expire over the next three years. - Effective August 1, 2020, the university entered into an agreement with an external party for dining and catering services.
+The agreement has three years remaining with a total estimated cost of \$34,667 (2021 \$44,990). - The university entered into two agreements with an external party for information technology support effective June 1, 2021.
+Infrastructure management services has four years remaining with a cost of \$4,671 (2021 \$664, two months remaining), and application management services has four years remaining with a cost of \$8,078 (2021 \$734, three months remaining). - Effective August 1, 2021, the university entered into an agreement with an external party for custodial services.
+The agreement has two years remaining with a cost of \$24,258 (2021 \$2,373). - (b) The university is one of 64 members of CURIE, the Canadian Universities Reciprocal Insurance Exchange, a self-insurance reciprocal established to share the insurable property, liability, and errors and omissions risks of member universities.
 The projected cost of claims against the exchange is based on actuarial projections and is funded through members' premiums.
-As at December 31, 2020, CURIE had an accumulated surplus of \$99,449 (2019 -\$90,185), of which the university's pro rata share is approximately 7.36% (2020 - 7.33%).
+As at December 31, 2021, CURIE had an accumulated surplus of \$105,790 (2020 \$99,449), of which the university's pro rata share is approximately 7.38% (2021 7.36%).
 This accumulated surplus is not recognized in the consolidated financial statements.